stackbit/jamstackthemes/content/theme/minimal-categorized.md

 archetype:
   - Blog
   - Portfolio
+description: >-
-description: This is a flexible Jekyll theme, designed for sites with content easily aggregated into categories.
+  This is a flexible Jekyll theme, designed for sites with content easily aggregated into categories.
+stale: false
 ---

 # Minimal Jekyll theme for aggregated content